JaimeStill/learning-azure/notes/aks.md

 ### Policy Remediation

 When you assign policies, it's possible that resources already exist and are impacted by the new policy.
 By default, only newly created resources are affected by the new policy.
 You can update existing resources by using a remediation task after you assign the policy.
-Remediation tasks differ depending on teh types of policies applied.
+Remediation tasks differ depending on the types of policies applied.